 - discuss the risks and benefits with patients who are interested in using them

 - advise on the evidence for their efficacy

 - warn against inappropriate diagnostic practices.

 Table.
-Summary of efficacy evidence for complementary therapies Please view and print this figure separately: http://www.asthmahandbook.org.au/table/show/78
+Summary of efficacy evidence for complementary therapies in the treatment of asthma Please view and print this figure separately: https://www.asthmahandbook.org.au/table/show/78

 The use of these therapies in place of, or to the exclusion of, conventional therapies is not an appropriate approach to asthma management.
 The use of unproven complementary and alternative therapies can pose a risk to patients’ health directly (e.g. through adverse effects) or indirectly (e.g. when patients defer seeking medical advice or when patients use a complementary therapy instead of an effective asthma medicine).